kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

 ### 8. Keep running pods through a feature gate rollback

 * **Description**: When the kubelet restarts with the gate disabled, re-admit the running pod instead of rejecting it.
 The pod would stay up and simply stop being served the feature: its volume files would no longer be updated with the assigned CPUs and memory NUMA nodes.
 This required extending Node Declared Features, so that a feature could see whether a pod is being created or re-admitted.
 The extension was prototyped in [kubernetes/kubernetes#142329](https://github.com/kubernetes/kubernetes/pull/142329), with the gap described in [kubernetes/kubernetes#142328](https://github.com/kubernetes/kubernetes/issues/142328).
 * **Why Rejected**: SIG-Node agreed to neither the behavior nor the extension, holding firmly that a node with the gate disabled does not support the feature, and that pods requiring it have to be removed.
 Both the issue and the pull request were closed.
-This KEP therefore follows the framework's default and bounds the cost by draining the pods that use the feature before the gate is disabled on a node, as described in [Re-admission after a kubelet restart](#re-admission-after-a-kubelet-restart).
+This KEP therefore follows the framework's default and bounds the cost by draining the pods that use the feature before the gate is disabled on a node, as described in [Non-admission after a kubelet restart](#non-admission-after-a-kubelet-restart).

 ## Infrastructure Needed